 - Clear out any old magazine and undesirable books.
 Take note that these materials may contain silverfish eggs and if given away might make a silverfish problem for some else.
 A good choice for old books and magazines may be placing them in a recycling containers where they are destroyed (which will certainly kill silverfish).

 Silverfish may be seen in almost any place at your home.
 They can be in the garage, under the bed, kitchen pantry shelves, in appliances, and in couches.
-For more information on removing the silverfish bug click here.
+For more information on the silverfish bug go here.